 - 24-hour commitment

-Generally, foster carers make regular payments, as agreed in the care plan, to the parent of a baby she/he is caring for in the a parent and baby placement.
+Generally, foster carers make regular payments as agreed in the care plan, to the parent of a baby she/he is caring for.
 The payment is made up from any Benefits received by the parent.

-The payment to the parent lets them be responsible for the baby or toddler’s daily care, and is an important part of the support and supervision by the foster carer and in assessing the potential of the parent to care, or not, permanently for their child.
+Giving an allowance to the parent lets them be responsible for the baby or toddler’s daily care, and is an important part of the support and supervision by the foster carer in assessing the potential of the parent to care, or not, permanently for their child.

 Tracy left school at 15.
 After a several periods in children homes she was back living with her mother but they continually argued.
 There was a lot of alcohol being drunk in the family which hardly helped and Tracy soon became pregnant.

 ‘I planned it, I wanted to have my own baby but when you’re young, you don’t realise what you’re getting yourself into – like the responsibility, and it is a big responsibility.
 You just think about having this nice baby and showing it off.’